As a Club Administrator you are able to:

 * Executive Secretary - This position is a semi permanent role for the person responsible for the clubs databases.
 This person should be tech savy and willing to keep the club records up to date.
 This person could be a member of another club or in larger clubs this could also be an outside professional paid person.
 The Executive Secretary would maintain - District Contact database, Rotary Douwn Under subscriptions, and Rotary International - My Rotary In the absence of this role the club secretary would normally be responsible for these activities.
 Some clubs give their Executive Secretary a number of other roles within their own individual club.

-* Youth Protection Oficer - Is the person nominated to manage the Districts Child Protection Policy (DCPP) for the club.
-Be the clubs 'Employer' as set out in part 11 of the DCPP.
+* Youth Protection Officer - Is the person nominated to manage the Districts Child Protection Policy (DCPP) for the club and it be a semi permanent role.
+This person would beocme the clubs 'Employer' as set out in part 11 - Club Compliance of the DCPP.
 Maintain the clubs Working With Children Check register.

 Member Status -